pkj0421/TWN-FS/README.md

 ### _TWN_automation.py_

-The fastest way to run TWN-FS.
+The fastest way to run TWN-FS

-Analyze TWNs-fragment of multiple proteins in one running.
+Analyze TWNs-fragment of multiple proteins in one running

-TWN_analysis.py and TWN_gridbox.py are operated sequentially.
+TWN_analysis.py and TWN_gridbox.py are operated sequentially

-TWNs of cyclin dependent kinase 2 (CDK2) and fragments of subregion are provided as example data.
+TWNs of cyclin dependent kinase 2 (CDK2) and fragments of subregion are provided as example data

 #### Provided file